 How small that really is

 Silicon has roughly atoms per cm³.
 With , only about one atom in has donated a free carrier.
-That is why intrinsic silicon barely conducts — and why even a modest dose of Doping (donor or acceptor atoms at, say, ) swamps the intrinsic carriers by a factor of a million and completely dominates the conductivity.
+That’s why intrinsic silicon barely conducts, and why even a modest dose of Doping (donor or acceptor atoms at, say, ) swamps the intrinsic carriers by a factor of a million and dominates the conductivity.

 Temperature sensitivity

 Because sits inside an exponential, depends enormously on temperature: warming silicon from to about raises by several orders of magnitude.
-This is why semiconductor devices are temperature-sensitive — leakage currents, which are carried by carriers proportional to , climb steeply with heat.
+This is why semiconductor devices are temperature-sensitive.
+Leakage currents, carried by carriers proportional to , climb steeply with heat.
 The product at any temperature is fixed at by the Mass-action law, and the same scaling reappears as the Thermal voltage in junction equations.

 depends strongly on temperature through the Boltzmann factor .